| Abby Snay,

-Abby Snay began her career with JVS 36 years ago as a part-time counselor to high school students and served as assistant director for several years before becoming Executive Director of JVS in 1984.
+Abby Snay began her career with JVS in 1975 as a part-time counselor to high school students and served as assistant director for several years before becoming Executive Director of JVS in 1984.

-Under Snay's leadership, the JVS budget has increased from $300,000 to $7 million, the staff has grown from 15 to a team of 75, and tens of thousands of JVS clients have built their skills and found new jobs.
-JVS now offers job placement and skills training to 5,000 individuals a year, including youth in special education classes, dislocated professionals, immigrants and refugees, adults and youth with disabilities, the Jewish community, and the transgender community.
+Under Snay's leadership, the JVS budget has increased from $300,000 to $7 million, the staff has grown from 15 to a team of 60, and tens of thousands of JVS clients have built their skills and found new jobs.
+JVS now offers job search, computer, and occupational skills training & development to over 5,000 entry-level to senior level job seekers each year, including youth with physical and learning disabilities.
 The JVS sector-based approach to employment, which focuses on industries with opportunities for growth and advancement, gives the agency particular strength in placing clients in health care, business services and nonprofit jobs.

 In 2011, Snay was named the Bay Area's Most Admired CEO by the San Francisco Business Times.
 She was also honored in 2010 and in 2008 by the Business Times as one of the Bay Area's 100 Most Influential Women.